Most people read Proverbs looking for a quote to screenshot.

 It was written to train kings.

 60 days of business wisdom from the oldest decision-making curriculum ever written.
-One email a day.
+Structured daily reading.
 Free.

 I'm 39.
 I've been a Christian and a working professional for most of my adult life.